 The Negatives Of Hydroponics

 While it’s easy to assume that hydroponics is all positives with no negatives, there are a few important things to consider when looking at it as a growing method.

 Requires some knowledge of crop nutrition.

-Hydroponics is about creating an optimal environment for your crops and plants to grow in.
-A huge part of this is about ensuring that the right level of macro and micro nutrients are added to the system to allow your plants to thrive.
-We’ve put together a great guide to understanding hydroponic nutrients that might be a useful primer to getting started.
+Hydroponics is about creating an optimal environment for your crops and plants.
+A huge part of this is about ensuring that the right level of macro and micronutrients are added to the system to allow your plants to thrive.

 The one weakness in any active hydroponics system is the reliance on power to run the pumps.
-If you’re looking to set up a commercial system then you must factor in some kind of power back up unit just in case the power goes out as power failure can result in your crops being drowned or withering without enough water.
+If you’re looking to set up a commercial system, you must factor in some backup power unit just in case the power goes out, as power failure can result in your crops being drowned or withering without enough water.

 The Bottom Line

-So there you have it, hopefully it’s now a little clearer to see why hydroponics is useful for crop cultivation and understand a little more about what’s required for a larger system to run efficiently.
+So there you have it.
+Hopefully, it’s now a little clearer to see why hydroponics is helpful for crop cultivation and understand a little more about what’s required for a more extensive system to run efficiently.

 Hi, I’m Miles, the lead team member behind Gardeem.com.
 Besides being a passionate grower and writer, I’m a husband, father and grandfather to three!
 I started Gardeem in 2017 to provide simple and reliable gardening advice to everyone, regardless of their ability levels.